ustsam/emProc-seq/README.md

 3. Enter script directory
 3. Compile the codes by typing `python setup_newreloc.py build_ext --inplace`.
 4. Call the function using `./run_noQsfilter_bwa.sh {PATH of the output directory} {PATH of the reference file} {PATH of the script directory} DUMMY 2 ${twice of the max readlength} ${PATH of the data file in gzipped form}`.
 The data file are suggested to process with triming software for adaptor and low qulaity base before running this script.

+## Figure plotting

+To obtain figures in the manuscript, please run the following three main functions: calling_transcription_errors.m plotFigure1.m plotFigure2.m

+It is a matlab script created by Dr. Biaobin Jiang(https://github.com/bbjiang) from Prof. Jiguang Wang's group at HKUST.

 ## Methodology: